Weldmicheal/ttm4175/a1/eclipse.md

 The class needs a name.
 We call it *HelloWorld*, and enter it in the field labelled *Name:*.
 The package in which we are going to create the class is already called the same as the project, that is *ttm4175*.

 Since we want to execute that class, we also need a main method.
-Therefore, we clich the check box *public static void main(String[] args)* (Later more on what that is.)
+Therefore, we click the check box *public static void main(String[] args)* (Later more on what that is.)
 The other settings are good as they are.

 Click finish, and the following class will be created: